This Puerto Rican Coquito is a classic cocktail made with seasonal spices, coconut and rum, giving it a taste similar to eggnog.

 Making your Coquito

-While this vegan coquito does require a night in the fridge to allow the rum to absorb the other flavors, the process of making it is actually quite simple.
+While this Puerto Rican Coquito does require a night in the fridge to allow the rum to absorb the other flavors, the process of making it is actually quite simple.

 Start by measuring out your rum and mixing in a large pitcher with some cinnamon sticks.
 This step helps infuse the cinnamon spice into the rum.